-Symptoms of carbon monoxide poisoning can easily be confused with food poisoning flu.
+Symptoms of carbon monoxide poisoning can easily be confused with food poisoning or the flu.

-If you experience any of these symptoms, dizziness or feeling sick while using a gas appliance seek urgent medical attention.
+If you experience any of these symptoms, particularly dizziness or feeling sick, while using a gas appliance seek urgent medical attention.

 Electrical testing programme

-We're responsible for maintaining and testing the electrics in your home.
+We are responsible for maintaining and testing the electrics in your home.
 We carry out this check once every five years.
-It's really important you let our contractor into your home to do this work.
+It is really important you let our contractor into your home to do this work.
 This will help keep you safe and reduce the possibility of a breakdown or loss of power.

 Our contractor will contact you to make arrangements to carry out the test when due, and any work that needs to be done.